 We don’t often pay attention to what the mirrors in our homes are reflecting.
 Mirrors are typically meant to serve either a functional or simply decorative purpose, perhaps making a small room feel larger.
 But when we become more conscious of how we are using our mirrors, maybe some of that good-old Feng Shui luck and prosperity can come our way.
 If we don’t, we may end up with bad Feng Shui and bad luck!
 I remember looking at an apartment once.
 As soon as I opened the door, I suffered the shock of someone standing right at the door as I entered.
 Even if it was only my reflection, it made me jump.
 Not a good mirror placement and for more than one reason!
 This blog gives some very good tips about mirror placement.

 Mirrors have fascinating qualities, not just expanding a room, as this blog reveals.
 They carry water energy and can help us stay in the flow.
 They can help us awaken and access our creativity, and they can repel the “bad energies” that come at us from all directions.
 But it isn’t just where the mirror is placed.
 There is also the consideration of the quality and condition of the mirror to ponder.
 Is it dirty, cracked, peeling?
 Such conditions can create or magnify problems for us.

 Finally, one should also think about how a mirror is hung.
 Is it too high?
 Too low?
-This blog offers some good tips not only on hanging mirrors according to “good Feng Shui”, it also gives ideas on how to use mirrors to magnify your dreams and personal affirmations (what Mirror Spiritus is all about!).
+Google some tips on hanging your mirrors according to “good Feng Shui” and for optimum effect.